Cubs vs. Brewers Player Props Betting Odds

-You can see player prop bet odds for Nico Hoerner, Christian Yelich and others on the Chicago Cubs and Milwaukee Brewers before their matchup at 8:10 PM ET on Wednesday at American Family Field.
+Those looking to place a player prop bet can find odds for Christian Yelich, Nico Hoerner and others in the Milwaukee Brewers-Chicago Cubs matchup at American Family Field on Thursday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!